p2docs/p2docs.github.io/page/alu.md

 <%=p2instrinfo('sar')%>
 SAR shifts **D**estination's binary value right by **S**ource places (0–31 bits) and sets the new MSBs to that of the original
 **D**estination[31]; preserving the sign of a signed integer.
-This is useful for bit stream manipulation and for swift division - it is similar to [SHR](#shr) for swift division by a power-of-two, but is safe for both signed and unsigned integers.
-(Note that the rounding behaviour for negative numbers is different to a real division - **TODO: Describe this better**)
+This is useful for bit stream manipulation and for swift division - it is similar to [SHR](#shr) for swift division by a power-of-two, but is safe for both signed integers.
+(Note that unlike an actual division, SAR always rounds _down_, towards negative, rather than toward zero).

 If the **WC** or **WCZ** effect is specified, the C flag is updated to the value of the last bit shifted out (effectively C = result bit "-1") if **S**ource is 1–31, or to **D**estination[0] if **S**ource is 0.